Generative pre-cinematic bird flight studies, displayed on frames built from upcycled electronic waste

-Flight Studies was released in April 2021 as part of a landmark, coordinated NFT drop involving more than 35 pioneering digital artists in support of #CleanNFT, an initiative advocating for the transition of digital art to low-energy blockchain infrastructures.
+Released in April 2021, Flight Studies was created as part of a coordinated NFT release uniting more than thirty-five leading digital artists in support of #CleanNFT.
+A movement advocating for the migration of digital art toward low-energy, environmentally responsible blockchain platforms.

-To align the physical presentation with the ecological concerns of the work, Flight Studies is exhibited on a custom digital frame constructed from repurposed electronic waste.
-These minimalist display objects divert obsolete LCD screens from landfills, transforming discarded technology into contemplative instruments.
+Extending the ecological ethos of the work into its physical presentation, Flight Studies is exhibited on bespoke digital frames constructed from repurposed electronic waste.
+Obsolete LCD screens are diverted from landfills and reconfigured as minimalist display objects, transforming discarded technology into contemplative viewing instruments.

-Inspired by the anti-industrial ethos of the Arts and Crafts movement, the frames merge metal, wood, and software into a hybrid artifact—where craftsmanship, sustainability, and digital media converge to produce an object with its own material presence and agency.
+Drawing inspiration from the anti-industrial principles of the Arts and Crafts movement, these frames combine metal, wood, and software into hybrid artifacts.
+Craftsmanship, sustainability, and digital media converge to produce an object with its own material presence, one that foregrounds care, longevity, and environmental responsibility alongside the immaterial circulation of the NFT itself.

 This series of works was produced for The FEN, a coordinated CleanNFT drop initiated by curator Juliette Bibasse, visual artist Joanie Lemercier and more than 35 pioneering digital media artists in response to the outrageous greenhouse-gas emissions of CryptoArt releases on the Ethereum blockchain (PoW).